lbl-srg/obc/specification/source/cdl.rst

 ^^^^^^^^^^^^^^^^^^^^

 CDL uses the synchronous data flow principle and the single assignment rule, which are defined below.
-[The definition is adopted from and consistent with the Modelica 3.6 Specification, Section 8.4.]
+[The definition is adopted from and consistent with the Modelica Language Specification :cite:`ModelicaSpecification2023`.]

 #.
 All variables keep their actual values until these values
    are explicitly changed.
 Variable values can be accessed at any time instant.